 Salon Specialist on Safety - Designed for Pet Lovers - Pet Care Professionals - Salon Team Members

-Technical Specialist on Safety - Designed for Bathers, Groomers and Stylists
+Technical Sills Specialist on Safety - Designed for Bathers, Groomers, and Stylists

 Salon Manager Specialists on Safety - Designed for Salon Managers and Owners

-The coat type certification is offered in 4 categories designed for all levels of expertise in the art of bathing, grooming and styling man's best friend.
+The coat type certification is offered in 4 categories designed for all levels of expertise in the art of bathing, grooming, and styling the canine.

-To be a pure breed specialist you must understand breed standards and the many variations of ear, head, body, feet and tail types.
+To be a pure breed specialist, you must understand breed standards and the many ear, head, body, feet, and tail types.

 Online Courses and Onsite Practical Skills Sessions